l-mb/l-mb.github.io/_posts/2018-05-25-performance-talk.md

 These will lower the base line latency of the system, and reduce how much it degrades under increased load.

-### Caveat emptor!
+### Buyer beware

-While trying to remain clear and concise, the engineer in me reminds us again that actual results will depend on many factors, some having a quite counter-intuitive impact.
+While trying to remain clear and concise, the engineer in me reminds us again that actual results will depend on many factors, some having a quite counter-intuitive impact, such as possibly compression.

 It is also mandatory to test the real services and applications on your cluster, and to also test them under adverse conditions.